viur-framework/viur-scriptor-api/docs/source/file.rst

 save_dialog
 ~~~~~~~~~~~
-The ``save_dialog`` is the counterpart to the open_dialog and provides an alternative to the download-method.
-The user
+The ``save_dialog`` is the counterpart to the ``open_dialog`` and provides an alternative to the ``download``-method.
-is prompted to save the file.
-They can choose to select an existing file, which will then get overwritten, or a new
+The user is prompted to save the file.
+They can choose to select an existing file, which will then get overwritten, or
-filename that doesn't exist yet, which will then be created.
+a new filename that doesn't exist yet, which will then be created.
 This also means that the file can be saved with a
 different name than defined in your code.
 As with the ``open_dialog``, if the user cancels the dialog, an error will be
 raised.